A Little History:

 Funding sources for the Early Learning Centers include state and federal funding, United Way, USDA Child Care Food Program, Parent’s fees, LISD, and other grants and donations.
 The Early Learning Centers cooperates with many community groups to provide additional services to the children and families.
 A joint effort between LISD and Early Learning Centers provides child care services on site at Matthews Alternative High School.
 The Foster Grandparent Program provides “Grandmas” at each of the centers who work with the children providing love and reassurance as well as working on their academics.

 - Special thanks to the following organizations that help us provide quality child care at an affordable price to the families in Lubbock and the surrounding areas and to the organizations who help us supply each classroom with developmentally appropriate educational materials: Lubbock Area United Way, CH Foundation, Community Foundation of West Texas, Helen Jones Foundation, Wellborn-Payne Endowment, Betenbough Homes, Junior League of Lubbock, Parkhill, Smith & Cooper, Amerigroup, City Bank, Happy State Bank, Lone Star State Bank, United Supermarkets, and D. & K. Hunt Electric.

 Early Learning Centers participates in the Child and Adult Care Food Program (CACFP) through the Department of Agriculture.
 Through this program we are able to offer breakfast, lunch and snack at no cost to our families.
 We also provide all the baby formula and baby food at no cost.
-Children received nutritious, balance meals at the center.
+Children received nutritious, balanced meals at the center.

-For more information please call Melissa at 806-765-9981 or email us at email@example.com.
+For more information please call 806-765-9981 or email us at email@example.com.